olmax99/pyathenastack/README.md

 In PyCharm > Settings > Project Interpreter:
 + Verify that the Project Interpreter `Pipenv(loansapp)` is selected.

-*NOTE:*   PyCharm should be opened with the loansapp directory as top folder.
-Otherwise the pipenv interpreter might behave not as being intended.
+*NOTE:*   PyCharm should be opened with the loansapp directory as the top folder.
+Otherwise the pipenv interpreter might behave in an unexpected way.

 In PyCharm > Tools > Python Integrated Tools > Testing

 + Set default test runner: pytest

-NOTE:   Installing from PyCharm or even from both terminal and PyCharm should make no difference.
+*NOTE:*   Installing from PyCharm or even from both terminal and PyCharm should make no difference.
-  Ensure that <u>*Pipfile.lock*</u> is up-to-date.
+  Ensure that *Pipfile.lock* is up-to-date.
+In Pipfile directory simply run `$ pipenv lock` for creating a new `Pipfile.lock`.

-##### 2. Create the database credential files
+#### 2. Create the database credential files

 There are two files containing the database access credentials that must be created manually.
 From the terminal:

-###### 1. Set the docker environment variables
+##### 1. Set the docker environment variables

 Inside the dockerflaskapi/dockerloansapp directory: